Hoffmanation/spring-boot-reset-password/README.md

 #AngularJs
 #HTML

-*Please note that the javaMail method in Util.class comes with default gmail configuration, u will need to configure it to your satisfaction and include your own Email and Username.
+*PLEASE NOTE --- > that the javaMail method in Util.class comes with default gmail configuration, u will need to configure it to your satisfaction and include your own Email and Username.

 To run the application run : http://localhost:8090